NVIDIA/nvidia-container-runtime/README.md

   MIG Device 2: (UUID: MIG-GPU-b8ea3855-276c-c9cb-b366-c6fa655957c5/11/0)
 ```

-### `NVIDIA_MIG_CONFIG_DEVICES`
-This variable controls which of the visible GPUs can have their MIG
-configuration managed from within the container.
-This includes enabling and
-disabling MIG mode, creating and destroying GPU Instances and Compute
-Instances, etc.

-#### Possible values
-* `all`: Allow all MIG-capable GPUs in the visible device list to have their
-  MIG configurations managed.

-**Note**:
-* This feature is only available on MIG capable devices (e.g. the A100).
-* To use this feature, the container must be started with `CAP_SYS_ADMIN` privileges.
-* When not running as `root`, the container user must have read access to the
-  `/proc/driver/nvidia/capabilities/mig/config` file on the host.

-### `NVIDIA_MIG_MONITOR_DEVICES`
-This variable controls which of the visible GPUs can have aggregate information
-about all of their MIG devices monitored from within the container.
-This
-includes inspecting the aggregate memory usage, listing the aggregate running
-processes, etc.

-#### Possible values
-* `all`: Allow all MIG-capable GPUs in the visible device list to have their
-  MIG devices monitored.

-**Note**:
-* This feature is only available on MIG capable devices (e.g. the A100).
-* To use this feature, the container must be started with `CAP_SYS_ADMIN` privileges.
-* When not running as `root`, the container user must have read access to the
-  `/proc/driver/nvidia/capabilities/mig/monitor` file on the host.

 ### `NVIDIA_DRIVER_CAPABILITIES`
 This option controls which driver libraries/binaries will be mounted inside the container.